Powerful Presentation and Media Skills for WomenWed 2 October 2019Virginia Haussegger AMUniversity of Canberra

 There is now a growing body of research that confirms men not only speak more than women, they are also interrupted less.
 But perhaps more importantly, women are not called upon as frequently as men to present their ideas, offer an opinion, showcase their expertise, or act as spokesperson.
-The reasons are complex and reflect a broad cultural and gender bias which serves to discourage women from stepping up and speaking out.
-We intend to help change that.
+The reasons are complex and reflect a broad cultural gender bias, in addition to a general reluctance by women to step up

-METHOD OF DELIVERY: The Master class will be conducted in an interactive, seminar style, with some group work on problem solving exercises and analysis of case studies.
+The Master class will be conducted in an interactive, seminar-style, with some group work on problem solving exercises and analysis of case studies.
 It will include coaching and constructive feedback.